dotnet/eShop/tests/AI.BatchEvals/README.md

 The application provides a set of command-line options to configure the evaluation process:

 - `--debug`: Enable debug logging.
+If Application Insights connection string is enabled it will send the logs to Azure Monitor as well.
 - `--input <file>`: Specify the input data JSONL file to process (required).
 - `--format <format>`: Specify the format of the output.
 Options: csv, tsv, json (required).